Cyber Liability Insurance

 - Update IT systems, hardware, and software regularly as patches are frequently released to guard against known threats.

-- Use encryption software to protect your data.
+- Use encryption software.

 - Limit personal devices allowed to access your networks.